Ewa55/laravel-cart-cloudways/README.md

 ## About My project

 I created this project using a Udemy course.
 I have been learning programming for a long time, because it is my passion.
-The design was based on Laravel.
+The project was based on Laravel.

 ## The Shopping Cart